Kamila-alvarado/kamila-alvarado.github.io/_posts/2025-09-29-circuit-plushy.md

 ---

 {: .box-success}
-For this project, I creatied a plushy that lights up using both a slide switch and a button.
+For this project, I created a plushy that lights up using both a slide switch and a button.
 The electronic parts are connected with conductive thread, and the plushy itself is sewn together with regular, non-conductive thread.

 ### Front of Circuit Plushy
 <img src="https://kamila-alvarado.github.io/assets/img/plushfrontactual.png" alt="image" width="350"/>